viamrobotics/docs/docs/_index.md

   <div class="explanationtext">

 You can use any robotic arm with Viam.
-Once configured as an arm component, you can move it using the arm API.
+Configure it as an arm.
+Then you can move it using the arm API.

 [Move a robotic arm →](/tutorials/services/accessing-and-moving-robot-arm/)